Yaz-class river gunboat: Design

 The patrol craft have a basic design and are powered by diesel engines.
-The weapon suite allows the craft to engage surface, ground, and air threats and targets.
-The gunboats have cutaway bows to allow for improved navigation through ice.
+It has a distinct weapon suite with two T-55 tank turrets as main weapons.
+These allows the craft to engage surface, ground, and air threats and targets.
+The gunboats have cutaway bows to allow for improved navigation through the ice.
 The vessels are constructed with extensive armor.